Elscrux/Creation-Companion/README.md

 - Build

 ## Contribute
-Join the [Mutagen]([url](https://discord.gg/GdKZ3SH)) server and ping me there @Elscrux, so we can talk about the project.
+Join the [Mutagen Discord](https://discord.gg/GdKZ3SH) and ping me there @Elscrux, so we can talk about the project.
 A basic project setup with issues is already in place and pull requests are always welcome.

 ## Overview
 The goal is to create a modern IDE that replaces the Creation Kit for mod creation in Skyrim modding and potentially other Bethesda games.